IzzyZeee/Fun-Stuff/README.md

 # Fun-Stuff
 Random side projects unrelated to school.
+Practicing my coding skills and putting them to good use.